zzhangjii/learning-library/workshops/jcs-devops/JCSPipelineStackManager100.md

     ![](images/100/Picture100-1.png)

-- **IMPORTANT** - Und3r my services, ***ask your instructor*** which **Region** to select from the drop down list, and click on the **My Services** button. ***NOTE***: In this example we are selecting "Public Cloud Services - EMEA," but your data center may vary.
+- **IMPORTANT** - Under my services, ***ask your instructor*** which **Region** to select from the drop down list, and click on the **My Services** button. ***NOTE***: In this example we are selecting "Public Cloud Services - EMEA," but your data center may vary.
 If you received your account through an Oracle Trial, your Trial confirmation email should provide a URL that will pre-select the region for you.

     ![](images/100/Picture100-2.png)